Granville Whiskey Decanter Museum

 Jim Beam Distillery began filling their whiskey into ornamental bottles in 1955 with the creation of a bowling pin and a porcelain ash tray.
 Because of the popularity, the decanters were produced in fifteen categories: Wheels, Clubs and Conventions, Casino, Centennial, Organizations Customer, Executive, Foreign, People, Opera, Political, Regal China, Sports, States, Trophy, Glass and the Collectors’ Edition.
 You will find decanters from each category in Granville Whiskey Decanter Museum.
 The company later purchased Regal China Company and manufactured the decanters till the 1990’s.

-Historic Granville announces the grand opening of the Granville Whiskey Decanter Museum on May 1.
-The newly constructed museum is located on Clover Street beside the Mayberry/I Love Lucy Museum.
+The Granville Whiskey Decanter Museum opened on May 1, 2021 and is located on Clover Street beside the Mayberry - I Love Lucy Museum.